neocode-it/frappe_betterprint_server/README.md

 # Playwright Server

-Python application for a web-based playwright browser-server (chromium is beeing used)
+Python application for a web-based playwright browser-server (chromium is beeing used).
+Serving on port 39584

 ## Installing Playwright Server